Azure/azure-sdk/releases/2021-02/js.md

 ##### Major Fixes in @azure/identity@1.2.3 ([Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/CHANGELOG.md#123-2021-02-09))

-- Fixed Azure Stack support for the NodeJS version of the `InteractiveBrowserCredential`.
-- The 'keytar' dependency has been updated to the latest version.
+- Fixed a bug that appeared while using `InteractiveBrowserCredential` to authenticate against Azure Stack from NodeJS (for local apps that would ask for authentication using a browser window).
+Azure Stack has specific authentication requirements that were missed on our previous `InteractiveBrowserCredential` release.

 ##### Changes in @azure/identity@1.2.4-beta.1

-- In this beta we've updated `InteractiveBrowserCredential` to use the Auth Code Flow with PKCE rather than Implicit Grant Flow by default in the browser, to better support browsers with enhanced security restrictions.
+- In this beta we've updated `InteractiveBrowserCredential` to use by default the [Auth Code Flow with PKCE](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) rather than the [Implicit Grant Flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to better support browsers with enhanced security restrictions.

 ### Azure Key Vault